r4gus/zigtoberfest/content/agenda.md

 ### Speaker: Mattia Maldini

 I'm an embedded systems developer from Bologna, Italy.
 I have a Master's degree in Computer Science and almost 10 years of experience in the field.
 I'm also a enthusiast for everything that involves programming languages, from Logic to compilers.
 I've written a few [blog posts on Medium](https://medium.com/@maldus512).

+## Exploring properties of constraint programs in ZIG

+Only few people are familiar with the paradigm of constraint programming, which is unfortunate!
+Unlike imperative programming, where you explicitly define a sequence of steps to achieve a result, constraint programming focuses on specifying the desired properties of the result.
+This approach often allows us to formulate algorithms in a much more concise way.

+We will explore constraint programming through the lens of CHR (Constraint Handling Rules).
+Therefore, I will provide an embedding of CHR into the ZIG language, and we will use this embedding to examine some example CHR programs and their properties.
+We'll pay particular attention to confluence and the completion algorithm, and we'll discuss the additional benefits that confluence automagically provides.

+We could also look at some rule based formalisms and how we could embed them into CHR (and embedding inside an embedding lol).
+But there's probably not enough time for that, and this is definitely a big enough topic to deserve its own talk (maybe at the next Zigtoberfest :D)

+### Speaker: Lukas Pietzschmann

+I'm currently studying for my master's in CS at Ulm University, where I also got to know the topic I want to present.